TheBevyFlock/bevy_new_2d/docs/workflows.md

   # The path to the assets directory.
   assets_path: assets

+  # Whether to build and package a release for a given target platform.
+  build_for_windows: true
+  build_for_macos: true
+  build_for_linux: true
+  build_for_web: true

   # Whether to upload the packages produced by this workflow to a GitHub release.
   upload_to_github: true